divin/text2speech/README.md

 ## 🏗️ Installation

 1. Clone this repository
+2. Move to the cloned repository: `cd text2speech`
-2. Create a new Python 3.11 virtual environment in your preferred way
+3. Create a new Python 3.11 virtual environment in your preferred way and activate it
-3. Install the requirements: `pip install -r requirements.txt`
+4. Install the requirements: `pip install -r requirements.txt`
-4. Run the installation script: `bash install.sh`
+5. Run the installation script: `bash install.sh`
    - This will clone the TTS repository and install the requirements.
-5. Run the app: `python app.py`
+6. Run the app: `python app.py`

 ## 📚 Notes